Tannerwill756/Tannerwill756/README.md

 What's happening with me:

+- Actively searching for the right company to grow with, whilst building applications and practicing data structures and algorithms
-- Apart of a small full-stack team, building out an application for a non-profit
+- Just finished working on a small full-stack team, building out an application for a non-profit
 - Love and passion for working on both the front-end and back-end
 - Strong skills in Node.js, React.js, Javascript, HTML, and CSS